Meet Our Staff

 Lead Clinical Counselor & School Consultant

 Jennifer Brittingham is a Licensed Professional Counselor (LPC) who completed her Masters degree in the Clinical Counseling Psychology Program at Arcadia University.
-Jennifer has been a team member of the SMart Center since 2005.
+Jennifer has been a team member of the SMart Center for 20 years.
 She conducts S-CAT® Program evaluations and treatment to families, S-CAT® Parent coaching and training sessions to families across the country and abroad.
 She provides school consultation and training to school districts and other organizations both on-site and via web workshops.
 Jen is a lead clinician and speaker during all-day parent education at CommuniCamp.

 Jennifer graduated from Arcadia University with her M.A. in Clinical Counseling Psychology in 2008 and was a Pennsylvania Counseling Association Graduate Leader from 2007 to 2008.
 Prior to her work at the SMart Center, Jennifer has worked as a case manager for children with intellectual disabilities, elementary school special education resource assistant, and as both a college counselor, as well as a college drug and alcohol counselor and support group leader.